Explore the heathlands of the South Downs by following the 65 mile long Serpent Trail.

 Before you visit, download and read a Visitor’s Guide to the Serpent Trail

-- Details about five of the seven sculptures from the South Downs Sculpture Trail to be found on the Trail,
+- Details about five of the seven sculptures from the South Downs Heathlands Sculpture Trail to be found along the Trail

 The Serpent Trail is divided into 11 manageable sections.
 Try one stage and then maybe set yourself a challenge to do all of them.
 Each downloadable file has handy Public Transport tips so that you can travel as sustainably as possible.